Patch Logic Creation

 Special design requirements

-In an ECO process, several design requirements must be addressed, which may include ECO across power domains, ECO across clock domains, handling clock-gating and power isolation cells in Low-Power designs, as well as considering Technology libraries for advanced process nodes such as 7nm or 5nm.
+In an ECO process, design requirements already exist in the original design must be honored, which may include ECO across power domains, ECO across clock domains, handling clock-gating and power isolation cells in low-power designs, as well as considering technology libraries for advanced process nodes such as 7nm or 5nm.

 Formal verification support